djhmateer/hugo-quickstart/content/posts/38 verdant lightbulb hazy.md

 - dry hop Simcoe 80g
 - dry hop Centennial 40g

-3 day cold crash at end of fermentation?
+3 day cold crash at end of fermentation (actually did 16 day cold crash)

 be really careful to filter or not get detrius into keg

 ## Keg

+Kegged on 8th Nov, and put in around 20 psi of CO2

 ## Next time